 It gave me the idea for a similar phrase and this shirt:

-Let’s say we’re all talking about our favorite restaurants, and someone chimes in with, “but think about all the starving children in the world.”
+Let’s say you’re all talking about your favorite restaurants, and someone chimes in with, “but think about all the starving children in the world.”

 I just finished searching various search engines for about an hour and could not find an official meaning for the phrase “who opened the cattle guard?”